Show patriotism by properly retiring flags with honor.

 What does the Flag Stewardship Service entail?

-Non-profit organizations, like the VFW, offer flag retirement services to the public.
+Non-profit organizations, like the local VFW or Stars for our Troops, offer flag retirement services to the public.
 Eagle Mountain Flag and Flag Pole provides return postage and logistics to these flag retirement organizations.
 Proceeds from Flag Stewardship goes to postage, logistics, and support for the non-profit flag retirement organizations.

 How do I know when to replace my flag?